.bincode()When x is an integer vector, bin() is cheaper than .bincode() as

 Should intervals be left-closed (and right-open)?

-they are left-open (and right-closed).
+Default is TRUE.
+If FALSE they are left-open (and right-closed).

-Equivalent to include.lowest
+Equivalent to include.lowest in ?.bincode.

 Should out-of-bounds interval be included?

-the last value of the breaks, or -Inf
+the last value of the breaks, or -Inf as the

-this essentially becomes findInterval()
+this essentially becomes findInterval().

 Should an integer vector indicating which bin the values

 fall into be returned?
-Default is TRUE
+Default is TRUE.
+If FALSE the

 start values of the respective bin intervals are returned, i.e the